Chen2001z/Cyclistic-Case-Study/README.md

   ![](https://github.com/Chen2001z/Cyclistic-Case-Study/assets/170075287/dfbd9209-5848-4b80-883e-773ea54b8def)

 - Finally, the 'Start Location by Rider Type' analysis reveals distinct patterns for casual and member riders, aligning with their respective usage behaviors as mentioned above.
-  - Casual Riders: typically start their bike trips at stations located near the harbor, coast, or rivers.
+  - **Casual Riders**: typically start their bike trips at stations located near the harbor, coast, or rivers.
 This suggests that casual riders prefer starting their journeys at scenic locations and tourist attractions, reinforcing the idea that they use bike-sharing services primarily for leisure and exploration.
-  - Member Riders: exhibit a more dispersed pattern of start locations, often concentrated in areas with high street density.
+  - **Member Riders**: exhibit a more dispersed pattern of start locations, often concentrated in areas with high street density.
 These locations are likely near their residences, from which they commute to work, school, or other regular destinations.
 This distribution suggests that member riders use bike-sharing as a practical mode of transportation integrated into their daily routines.